dmannock/EventLocker/README.md

 # Event Locker
-Script that ensures types have not been mutated (i.e. Events when EventSourcing) since they were added (marked immutable).
+Script that ensures types have not been mutated (Events when EventSourcing) since they were added (marked immutable).

-Currently the events are marked by inheriting from a marker type called 'IEvent'

-Runs on any dotnet environment that supports fsi.
+Runs on any dotnet environment that supports fsi (dotnet core out of the box).

 Compatible with: C#, F#

 ## Usage
 ### 1. Check your code
-Ensure your event types implement the marker interface ```IEvent``` like the examples below.
+Ensure your event types implement a common marker type e.g. ```IEvent``` in the examples below.

 #### Classes (C# / F#)
 ```c#